 Why would we design a program to underperform?

 The ugly reality of investing that nobody likes to talk about is that the average equity investor vastly underperforms the market and the funds he invests in.
-This is true even for investors who own market beating mutual funds.
+This is true even for investors who own market-beating mutual funds.

 Volatility and Emotionalism

 High volatility and emotionalism are to blame.
-When stock market volatility rises, many investors panic and sell near the lows only to add to their stock positions once again in the dying days of a bull market.
+When stock market volatility rises, many investors panic and sell near the lows, only to add to their stock positions once again in the dying days of a bull market.

-Retirement Compounders Help You Stay the Course
+Retirement Compounders® Investment Program Helps You Stay the Course